nanomq/nanomq/docs/en_US/bridges/tcp-bridge.md

 # MQTT over TCP Bridge

+Bridging is a way to connect multiple MQTT broker.
+Unlike swarms, topic trees and routing tables are not replicated between nodes operating in bridge mode.

+- Forward the message to the bridge node according to the rules;
+- Subscribe to the topic from the bridge node, and forward the message in this node/group after collecting the message.

 ## Configuring

 For specific configuration parameters, please refer to [configuration](../config-description/v014.md) the following configuration example is in Hocon format.